 Leaves – In some plants, detached leaves from the parent plant can be used to grow a new plant.
 They exhibit growth of small plants, called plantlets, on the edge of their leaves.
 Example: Bryophyllum.

 This is a mode of asexual reproduction in which a new plant is produced from a portion of the parent plant.
 Each section or a part of the plants develop into a mature, fully grown individual.
 Some plants possess specialized structures for reproduction through fragmentation.
 This type of reproduction happens naturally where the small part of the plant fall off onto soil and then begin to grow up into a new plant.
 This mode is often used by nurseries and greenhouses to produce plants quickly.

 Many plants and algae form spores in their life cycle.
-A spore is an asexual reproductive body, surrounded by a hard protective cover to withstand unfavorable conditions such as high temperature and low humidity.
-Under favorable conditions, the spores germinate and grow into new plants.
+A spore is an asexual reproductive body, surrounded by a hard protective cover to withstand unfavourable conditions such as high temperature and low humidity.
+Under favourable conditions, the spores germinate and grow into new plants.
 Plants like moss and ferns use this mode of reproduction.

-Stay tuned with BYJU’S to know more about sexual and asexual reproduction in plants.
+Stay tuned with BYJU’S to know more about asexual reproduction in plants.

 Do strawberries reproduce asexually?

 Strawberries reproduce asexually by allowing plantlets at the ends of stolons to grow in soil.
 Actual strawberries are the result of sexual reproduction.

 Name some plants that reproduce asexually.

 Banana, sugarcane, ginger, sweet potato, are some of the plants that reproduce asexually.